A Local's Guide To Florence

 Il Santino Wine Bar, right next to the restaurant Il Santo Bevitore, its wine bar is worth a visit after work.
 Try the whipped cod, daily toasts, and a bottle of whatever the barman recommends.
 It's always good.
 Via Santo Spirito, 60/R.

-Palazzo Guadagni is one of my favorites.
-Take the lift up to the top floor and enjoy a cocktail on their roof terrace.
+Palazzo Guadagni is one of our favorites.
+Take the lift up to the top floor and enjoy a cocktail on their stunning roof terrace.
+The owner Lorenzo, is a friend of 84 Rooms.
 Piazza Santo Spirito, 9.

 Continentale rooftop can get a bit touristy, but it’s worth it for the view.
 Vicolo dell'Oro, 6r.

-Il Locale is great for after-dinner drinks, Il Locale has an alluring vibe and design.
+Il Locale is situated within a beautiful palazzo full of history.
+A great spot for after-dinner drinks with its alluring vibe and design.
 Via delle Seggiole, 12r.

 Where to Eat

 Il Santo Bevitore is a typical Tuscan trattoria, which never disappoints.
+Their wine bar Il Santino next door is perfect for an Aperitivo.
 Via di Santo Spirito, 64/66.

 Trattoria Sostanza: Order the Florentine steak and a big Tuscan red here.
 Via del Porcellana, 25.